 Cancel Your Plane Ticket Or Pay The Change Fee?

-Have you ever wondered about how it works with your plane tickets if you have to cancel your trip and file a claim on your trip cancellation travel insurance plan?
+Have you ever wondered what happens to your plane tickets if you have to cancel your trip for a covered reason and file a claim on your trip cancellation travel insurance plan?

 Do you:

-1. Cancel your plane ticket and get no refund from the airline? or
+1. Cancel your flight and get no refund from the airline? (this means you claim the full cost of the plane tickets on your claim) or

 Imagine this conversation with the airline: